vincehacks/ReactJS/README.md

        function to it, we call super to initialize the the component.
     7. What does this.bind do and if you didn’t use it, what would 'this' refer to?
-       - If I didn’t bind it it would refer to the actual function that I'm calling it in as oppose to the component itself
+       - If I didn’t bind it, it would refer to the actual function that I'm calling it in as oppose to the component itself
     8. Why do I have to export 'App'?
        - I have to import app to index.js (this is the entry point). create-